lens-protocol/core/TestsList.md

 [X] User should create a post with a whitelisted collect and reference module (109ms) Meta-tx
 Negatives
-// TODO: What's the difference between these two? signature deadline mismatch VS invalid deadline [?]
-Testwallet should fail to post with sig with signature deadline mismatch [?]
-Testwallet should fail to post with sig with invalid deadline [X] Testwallet should fail to post with sig with invalid nonce
-// TODO: Do we really need these?
-Already tested without sig and function \_createPost used is the same [?]
-Testwallet should fail to post with sig with an unwhitelisted collect module [?]
-Testwallet should fail to post with sig with an unwhitelisted reference module [X] (Replaced it with another post with same nonce) TestWallet should sign attempt to post with sig, cancel via empty permitForAll, then fail to post with sig (65ms)
+[X] Testwallet should fail to post with sig with signature deadline mismatch [X] Testwallet should fail to post with sig with invalid deadline [X] Testwallet should fail to post with sig with invalid nonce [X] Testwallet should fail to post with sig with an unwhitelisted collect module [X] Testwallet should fail to post with sig with an unwhitelisted reference module [X] (Replaced it with another post with same nonce) TestWallet should sign attempt to post with sig, cancel via empty permitForAll, then fail to post with sig (65ms)
 Scenarios
 [X] TestWallet should post with sig, fetched post data should be accurate (100ms)